thedzy/maze_solver/README.md

 Multitasking?
 I don't think it can run too much faster though.

 ## State?
-Testinng and working.
+Tested and working.
 No know bugs.